Using Artificial Intelligence

 Hallucination: a plausible but false or misleading response generated by an artificial intelligence algorithm

-Definitions provided by Meriam-Webster Dictionary
+Definitions provided by Merriam-Webster Dictionary

 Library Resources

-OSU's Library provides a helpful primer on generative AI.
-You can access it at this link.
+OSU's Library provides a helpful primer on GenAI.

 Academic Integrity